emilk/alignify/README.md

 # Alignify

-This perl script is designed to take a peice of code and find and align blocks in that code.
+## What
-The idea for this comes from Nick Gravgaard's Elastic Tabstops ( http://nickgravgaard.com/elastictabstops/ ) What does that mean?
-It means it will take code like this:
+Alignify is a python script is designed to take a peice of code and align 'blocks' in that code.
+An example input is

 	void fun(  int  x,
 	   float  baz )